dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 The module size of the barcode refers to the pixel size of the barcode modules (e.g. the pixel width of a 1D barcode line or the smallest cell size of a QR code).
 The smaller the module size of the barcodes, the higher risk of a misread.
 If it is not necessary to decode all the small-size barcodes in the scenario, you can skip the small-module barcodes by specifying the minimum acceptable module size of the barcodes via parameter [`ModuleSizeRangeArray`]({{site.dcvb_parameters_reference}}barcode-format-specification/module-size-range-array.html).

-When processing large-size images, DBR scales down the images based on the [ImageScaleSetting]({{ site.dcvb_parameters_reference }}image-parameter/image-scale-setting.html) before localization.
+When processing large-size images, DBR scales down the images based on the [`ScaleDownThreshold`]({{site.dcvb_parameters_reference}}scale-down-threshold.html) before decoding.
 However, sometimes the barcode on the image might be shrunk too small.
-You can skip or even scale up the image for barcode localization.
-You can also increase the barcode image with [BarcodeScaleModes]({{ site.dcvb_parameters_reference }}barcode-reader-task-settings/barcode-scale-modes.html) to ensure the module size of the barcodes is big enough to get the correct barcode results.
+You can increase the [`scaleDownThreshold`]({{site.dcvb_parameters_reference}}image-parameter/scale-down-threshold.html) value to ensure the module size of the barcodes is big enough to get the correct barcode results.

 **Recommendation**

 By increasing the `MinValue` of the `ModuleSizeRangeArray`, the SDK can skip the small-module barcodes and their potential misreads, thus ensuring a higher accuracy.
-Increasing the image size can also potentially lead to better accuracy, while lowering it offers better speed.
+Increasing the value of `ScaleDownThreshold` can also potentially lead to better accuracy, while lowering it offers better speed.

 ### Optimize DeblurModes Settings